srosama/E-Commerce-Sales-Analysis/README.md

 - `create_triggers.sql`: Script to create a trigger for updating product stock.

+### 7. ETL (Extract, Transform, Load) Process

+Implement an ETL process to extract data from source files, transform it, and load it into the database:

+#### Extract

+- `extract_data.sh`: Shell script to extract data from source files.

+#### Transform

+- `transform_data.sql`: SQL script to transform the extracted data into a suitable format for analysis.

+#### Load

+- `load_data.sql`: SQL script to load the transformed data into the database.

 ## Scripts

 - `run_queries.sh`: Shell script to run all the queries.